JohnstoneDev/JohnstoneDev/README.md

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [marucha.webdev@yahoo.com](mailto:marucha.webdev@yahoo.com)
 * 🧠  I'm learning Mocha,Chai js & Ruby.
+Lookign forward to begin some Rust!
-* 🤝  I'm open to collaborating on Full Stack Applications.
+* 🤝  I'm open to collaborating on Full Stack Web Applications.

 ### Skills